 Texas Snow Storm

 After a brutal winter storm that Texas faced last week, many were left without electricity and water for days.
-The storm caused an increase in demand for electricity and thus a shortage of it that forced millions to loose their power on these cold days.
+The storm caused an increase in demand for electricity and thus a shortage of it that forced millions to loose their power on these cold days according to NPR.
 The extreme whether even led to many pipes freezing and bursting in homes without power to heat up the pipes.
 Many warming centers that had opened up to provide Texans shelter also lost power.
 It was an unpleasant week for many.

 Recognizing the urgent need for providing water to individuals without it, Mission Tomorrow plans to organize several water drives in order to help combat this growing issue.
 By partnering with local food pantries and the City of Dallas, we can reach individuals in Southern Dallas, an underprivileged area, and provide aid.
 Mission Tomorrow would appreciate if you could help us meet this call through your contributions.